alisalahio/personal-website/README.md

 ## My blog and portfolio

-This was generated using [Gatsby blog and portfolio starter](https://github.com/alisalahio/gatsby-starter-blog-and-portfolio) that I created.
-If you wanna create a similar personal website, you can use it :D
+This was generated using [Gatsby blog and portfolio starter](https://github.com/alisalahio/gatsby-starter-blog-and-portfolio) that I also created.
+If you want to create a similar personal website, feel free to use it :D